Audio quality has a significant impact on whether people believe what they are hearing, new study shows

 Two separate experiments were conducted, both on two groups of participants.
 In the first experiment, both groups of participants viewed video clips of scientists speaking at conferences.
 The researchers presented identical conference talks.
 One group of participants heard the recordings in clear, high-quality audio, but the other group heard the same recordings with poor-quality audio.

-“When people are assessing the credibility of information, most of the time people are making a judgement based on how something feels.
+“When people are assessing the credibility of information, most of the time people are making a judgment based on how something feels.
 Our results showed that when the sound quality was poor, the participants thought the researcher wasn’t as intelligent, they didn’t like them as much and found their research less important,” Dr. Newman told Australian National University News.

 In other words, those who listened to poor-quality recordings consistently evaluated the scientists, as well as their research, less favorably.

 The second experiment produced identical results.
 Newman and Schwarz played audio recordings of radio interviews from the National Public Radio‘s Science Friday.
-This time, the recordings included introductions and biographical notes of scientists interviewed by the NPR.
+This time, the recordings included introductions and biographical notes of scientists interviewed by NPR.
 Each scientist was introduced with their qualifications and institutional affiliations, but this made no difference.
 Audio quality, however, did.
 Again.
 Those who listened to low-quality recordings consistently evaluated the scientists less favorably.

 “As soon as we reduced the audio quality, all of a sudden the scientists and their research lost credibility,” researchers said.
-Interestingly, apart from thinking that the research was worse, and that the scientists were less competent, participants who listened to low-quality audio recordings also reported finding the scientists’ work less interesting.
+Interestingly, apart from thinking that the research was worse and that the scientists were less competent, participants who listened to low-quality audio recordings also reported finding the scientists’ work less interesting.

 This study, the authors concluded, shows that it is not “just about who you are and what you are saying, it’s about how your work is presented.”